shitcoinsociety/platform/README.md

 # Shitcoin Society

-Shitcoin Society is an open-source crypto earning platform with a built-in trading engine.
+A simple crypto MLM platform with a built-in trading engine.

+The goal is to provide an open-source trading platform and referral system that is simple to extend with new blockchains.